Senator Dianne Feinstein hospitalised in California

 Her office announced on 14 February that she will not run for office again in 2024.

-“I am announcing today I will not run for re-election in 2024 but intend to accomplish as much for California as I can through the end of next year when my term ends,” Feinstein said in a statement.
+“I am announcing today I will not run for re-election in 2024 but intend to accomplish as much for California as I can through the end of next year when my term ends,” Sen Feinstein said in a statement.

 Shingles is a non-life-threatening viral infection that usually causes a painful rash, according to the Mayo Clinic.